 While we understand that no amount of money can compensate for injuries resulting from a collision, Baskerville Law LLC commits to aggressive and personalized representation to receive fair compensation for our clients and help them move forward with their lives.

-At Baskerville Law, our personal injury lawyer is focused on in recovering compensation that is fair and just for victims of driving negligence.
+Our personal injury lawyer is focused on in recovering compensation that is fair and just for victims of driving negligence.
 It is our mission to provide trustworthy, reliable and aggressive legal representation and protect your legal rights from pushy insurance companies.

 We offer a complimentary consultation to begin the case evaluation process.
 Take action and contact us today to start the conversation.
 Call (505) 247-2774 to speak with an experienced personal injury lawyer (not an answering service and not a legal assistant).